About Pirate Monkeyness

 Over the years, other people tied into the translator for various reasons.
 One of the most used was a plug-in for Second Life.

 Years later, I partnered with a coworker who wrote a much better version of the iPhone app.
 The new version included translations and a photo booth where you could add hats and other pirate accessories to your picture.
+Sadly, the iPhone app is now with Davey Jones.

-All this time, the translator and insult generator had been hosted at my former company, Sitemason.
+For many years, the translator and insult generator had been hosted at my former company, Sitemason.
 Sitemason merged with another service, so I needed to move the site and bring it up to date.
 With some fancy configuring, I managed to get AWS CloudFront to host the site with the same functionality as before, but with everything new under the hood.
 I spent some time converting ancient Perl and PHP code into Python running on AWS Lambda and API Gateway.
 I moved all the assets to S3.
 I redesigned the site and put a lot into the background parchment so it could seamlessly expand from a gigantic size down to something very tiny and look good at every point.
 I think it worked well.

 Future